Persisting Data Overview

 |Caches||Store non-vital data that may help the job run faster, for example npm or Gem packages.||The |

-Caching persists data between the same job in different builds, allowing you to reuse the data from expensive fetch operations from previous jobs.
-After an initial job run, future instances will run faster as they will not need to redo the work (provided your cache has not been invalidated).
+Caching persists data between the same job in different workflows, allowing you to reuse the data from expensive fetch operations from previous jobs.
+After an initial job run, future pipelines will run faster as they will not need to redo the work (provided your cache has not been invalidated).

 A prime example of a caching strategy is using a cache with dependency managers, such as Yarn, Bundler, or Pip.
-With dependencies restored from a cache, commands like
+When dependencies are restored from a cache, commands like

-yarn install will only need to download new dependencies, if any, and not re-download every dependency on every build.
+yarn install will only need to download new dependencies (if any), instead of re-downloading every dependency on every build.